eddumpy/IOTA-exploratory-software/README.md

 To clone this repository using the command line, navigate to the appropriate directory and use the command:

 ``git clone https://github.com/eddumpy/IOTA-application.git``

+The device scripts directory contains python files which imitates programs run on IoT devices.
+The ``sensor.py`` file